Grimsly/RandomOrderNumbers/README.md

 Not only was it O(n), but it actually helps make different permutations with an equal chance.

-Another way I made it more efficient is to use a for loop when building the list instead of using LINQ functions.
-As seen in the benchmarks, for loops are faster by 30 nanoseconds when creating a list from 1 to 10000.
+Another thing I learned to make it more efficient is to use a for loop when building the list instead of using LINQ functions.
+As seen in the benchmarks, for loops are faster by 40 nanoseconds when creating a list from 1 to 10000.
 It might not seem like much, but if the list were to ever get bigger, it might be best to make it scalable.

 ![benchmark](/screenshots/benchmark.png)